 He combined vision, knowledge and enthusiasm with his passion to promote and develop quality SCI management, and founded MASCIP in 1998 to support all professionals involved in the patients’ journey.
 He believed MASCIP could help provide a forum to contribute to ensuring optimal outcomes for the individual with SCI, whilst also producing professionals committed to best practice, team work and high levels of job satisfaction.
 This legacy remains and will continue with its aims and objectives remaining as important today as they were when MASCIP was founded

 In recognition of Paul and to acknowledge the immense and significant contribution he made to the profile and development of the SCI multidisciplinary professional team, MASCIP established an ongoing bursary in his memory.

 The Paul Kennedy ‘Making a Difference’ Bursary is awarded annually to a MASCIP member to use for an initiative that will make an identified difference to the lives of individuals living with a SCI.
 The initiative could be attending a conference or training event, undertaking a qualification, completing an audit or project, or anything else that can be objectively seen to ‘make a difference’.
 The award will be a single amount of £1,000.

-Applications will be reviewed by the MASCIP committee and the successful applicant will be informed by 15th April 2019.
-Criteria for the award will be based on the outcomes that the award will achieve and chosen to have the most significant impact on the lives of individuals with a spinal cord injury through the intervention of the professional.
+Applications will be reviewed by the MASCIP committee.
+Criteria for the award will be based on the outcomes that the submitted project will achieve and what will have the most significant impact on the lives of individuals with a spinal cord injury through the intervention of the professional.